Stacy Compton: 2001–2012

 In 2001 at the GNC Live Well 300, Compton made his Busch Series debut with JTG Daugherty Racing, then known as ST Motorsports.
-He qualified twelfth and finished tenth.
+He qualified 12th and finished tenth.
 For four consecutive seasons, Compton ran every Busch Series race with JTG.
 Although he did not win a Busch Series race, he has 33 career top-ten finishes and one pole position.
 His best points finish was ninth in 2002.